 Interaction and storytelling

-Every website needs to tell a story – whether it’s a story about your company, product or the person behind the scenes it needs to be interesting, eye-catching and easy to use!
+Every website needs to tell a story – whether it’s a story about your company, product, the person behind the scenes or even a niche blog on home pest removal, it needs to be interesting, eye-catching and easy to use!
 This year is all going to be about interactivities, amazing storytelling and interesting animations.
 All the big brands have started creating interactive web sites with interesting storylines such as Peugeot’s Catch the Dragon, Milka’s Christmas Express, Ford’s Fast Back to name a few.
 One simple change you can make to your website to make it more engaging and interesting is to update your subscribtion form.
 Let’s assume you have the basic Name and Email field.
 Simply use the name field to say thanks after a client has registered.
 These simple gestures make the user feel more comfortable using your page which in turn increases the likelihood of the user returning to your site again.

 A large majority of new websites use big HD images (we will discuss that in one of the next articles) to represent either products or showcases.
 And to be honest most of them look stunning!
 Unfortunately not all of them are well optimized for all devices or slow broadband but they are still amazing.
 Hope you enjoyed my first blog post ever!
 If you did feel free to join me on next post during next week when we will discuss Flat designs and call to action!